kqr/kqr.github.com/_posts/2012-11-23-part-7-numbers-and-strings.md

           (Read a0) arising from a use of `read'
 <div class="label">Ambiguous type variable!
 Haskell doesn't know what you want to convert "43" <em>to</em>.</div>

-The problem is that read doesn't only convert from strings to numbers -- it converts from strings to a lot of different types of values.
+The problem is that read doesn't only convert from strings to numbers -- it converts from strings to a lot of different kinds of values.
 Haskell simply doesn't know what you want to convert *to*.
 If you use the value in a computation later on, this usually doesn't become a problem, because Haskell can figure out what you want to convert it to based on how you use it.
-For example, if we try to use `floor` on the value we get out, it looks like the following
+For example, if we try to use `floor` on the value we get out, it looks like the following.

     Prelude> floor (read "3.1415926")
     3

 This time around, Haskell knows that you want to convert `"3.1415926"` to a number, because `floor` in turn expects numbers.
-This is one of the magic things Haskell has that not all languages have.
+This is one of the magic things Haskell does that not all languages can do.
 (Remember, things in parentheses are computed first, so this is completely okay to write.
-It goes from `floor (read "3.1415926")` to `floor 3.1415926` to just `3`)
+When the computer computes it, it goes from `floor (read "3.1415926")` to `floor 3.1415926` to just `3`.)

 We could use `read`, for example, to pattern match against a number the user enters.